Dennis, Massachusetts

-Dennis is a town in Barnstable County, Massachusetts, United States, located near the center of Cape Cod.
-The population was 14,674 at the 2020 census.
+Dennis is a town on Cape Cod in Massachusetts.
+It is a seaside resort town with colonial mansions along the northern Cape Cod Bay coastline and beaches along the southern Nantucket Sound.
+As of the 2020 census, its population was 14,674.

-The town encompasses five distinct villages, each of which has its own post office.
-These constituent villages are Dennis (including North Dennis), Dennis Port, East Dennis, South Dennis, and West Dennis.
+The town encompasses five villages, each with its own post office: Dennis (including North Dennis), Dennis Port, East Dennis, South Dennis, and West Dennis.

 History

+Indigenous peoples have been living in the Cape Cod region for at least 9,000 years.
+The historic Algonquian-speaking Wampanoag are one of 69 tribes of the original Wampanoag Nation.

-Dennis was first settled by Europeans in 1639, by John Crowe (later Crowell), Antony Thacher, and Thomas Howes, as part of the town of Yarmouth.
-It was known then as the East Precinct.
-The original inhabitants who preceded English settlers called the northern sections of town Nobscuesset, Sesuit, and Quivet.
+After being settled by English colonists of the New Plymouth Colony in 1639 as part of the town of Yarmouth, Dennis became known as the East Precinct.
+The northern sections of the town were called Nobscussett, Sesuit and Quivet by the original inhabitants.

-The town officially separated and incorporated in 1793.
-It was named after resident minister, Rev. Josiah Dennis.
-There was not enough land for farming, so seafaring became the town's major industry in its early history, centered around the Shiverick Shipyard.
+The town was named after resident minister Reverend Josiah Dennis.
+Dennis officially separated from Yarmouth in 1793.
+Lacking farmable land, seafaring became the town's major industry in its early history.
+Beginning around the 1830s, activity in the area centered around the construction of boats in the Shiverick Shipyard.

-Currently, Dennis is a popular seaside resort town, notable for its stately colonial mansions along the northern Cape Cod Bay coastline, and its picturesque, warm-water beaches along the southern Nantucket Sound.

-The Cape Playhouse, in northern Dennis, is one of the oldest summer theatres in the United States and among the best known.
-Actress Bette Davis was "discovered" while working there as an usher.
-Other notable past and present Dennis residents include author Mary Higgins Clark (1927–2020) and actress Amy Jo Johnson, who grew up in Dennis.
+The Cape Playhouse in northern Dennis, established in 1927, is the oldest summer theater in the United States.
+Notable past and present Dennis residents include author Mary Higgins Clark, actress Bette Davis, and actress Amy Jo Johnson.

 Geography

 The town of Dennis spans the width of Cape Cod, with Cape Cod Bay to the north, Brewster to the northeast, Harwich to the southeast, Nantucket Sound to the south, and Yarmouth to the west.
 The town is about 10 mi east of Barnstable, 24 mi east of the Sagamore Bridge, and 78 mi southeast of Boston.
-The Town of Dennis comprises the villages of Dennis Port, Dennis Village (including North Dennis), East Dennis, South Dennis and West Dennis.

-According to the United States Census Bureau, the town has a total area of 57.7 km2, of which 53.1 km2 is land and 4.5 km2, or 7.88%, is water.
+According to the United States Census Bureau, the town has a total area of 57.7 km2, of which 53.1 km2 is land, and 4.5 km2, or 7.88%, is water.

-The town lies on the eastern banks of the Bass River, which nearly divides the cape in half.
+The town lies on the eastern banks of the Bass River, which almost divides the Cape in half.
 There are several small ponds and lakes in town, as well as Sesuit Harbor to the north and West Dennis Harbor to the south.

 The level south side of the town was formed primarily from glacial outwash.
 Bass River and Swan Pond River were carved in the outwash plain by large flows of water off of Laurentide Ice Sheet of the Wisconsin glaciation.

 The north and south shores of the town have many beaches, as well as the Dennis Yacht Club in the north and West Dennis Yacht Club in the south.

-While West Dennis is indeed west of Dennisport, it is south of South Dennis.
-East Dennis is north of South Dennis, and Dennis is on the western shore, to the west of East Dennis.